zgornel/ParSitter.jl/docs/src/examples.md

     The difference between _matching_ and _querying_ is that matching attempts to match trees starting from the root and progressing recursively towards the leafs while querying matches a query tree with all possible sub-trees of a target tree.

 ### Support functions for matching
 Because matching or querying trees can be done on very different trees (some tree nodes may be complex objects), the querying and matching functions rely on six helper functions.
-These are provided to the `ParSitter.match_tree` and `ParSitter.query` matching and querying functions as keyword arguments:
+These are provided to the [`match_tree`](@ref) and [`query`](@ref) matching and querying functions as keyword arguments:
  - `targe_tree_nodevalue`: extract the target tree node's value
  - `query_tree_nodevalue`: extract the query tree node's value
  - `capture_function`: extract captured values from matched target nodes
  - `node_comparison_yields_true`: make two nodes always match; this is useful when one wants to skip node comparison i.e. capture nodes or explicitly ignore nodes
  - `is_capture_node`: check is a node is a capture node or not
- - `node_equality_function`: compares the values of target and query nodes With the help of the functions, the matching function becomes generic: one can match arbitrarily complex trees by extracting the values to be matched from the nodes, applying the equality function over the values and use custom capture symbols and arbitrary conditions for skipping nodes from comparison.
+ - `node_equality_function`: compares the values of target and query nodes

+With the help of the functions, the matching function becomes generic as it becomes possible to match arbitrarily complex trees: node values are extracted from nodes, the equality function over extracted values, custom capture symbols and wild-cards are applied through the conditions for skipping nodes from comparison.
+Finally, custom value capture is applied for nodes of matching target sub-trees.

 ## Building trees

 ### Query trees

-The library defines a single structure for working with query trees, a **tree-query-expression**, through `TreeQueryExpr` object.
+The library defines a single structure for working with query trees, a **tree-query-expression**, through [`ParSitter.TreeQueryExpr`](@ref) object.
 It is a simple object whose purpose is to adhere to the `AbstractTrees.jl` interface.
 Query trees can be constructed from `Tuples` or `NTuples`
 ```@repl index
 using ParSitter, AbstractTrees
 tt = (1,2,(3,(4,5,(6,),7,5)));